 Aside from staying away from the known poisonous types of pine, pregnant or nursing women should consult their health practitioners before consuming any herbal medicine.

 Making pine needle tea is as simple as making any other type of tisane.
 Here’s the process you should follow to brew a pot:

 - Prepare the fresh pine needles.
 Be sure to remove any browned parts of the pine needles and cut the fresh green parts of the needles down to 1/4th-inch chunks.
 This will make it easier for the pine oil to seep into the water during steeping.

 - Boil the water.
 Bring a teapot of water up to a boil, then add the cut pine needles to the water and cover.

 - Strain the tea.
 After the pine needles all sink to the bottom of the tea, it’s ready to serve.
-Strain the tea into cups and serve hot.
+Use a tea strainer to pour the tea into cups and serve hot.

 Pine needle tea can be served with honey, agave nectar, or some other sweetener since it has a naturally astringent flavor.
 Sweeteners can help remove some of the pine needle tea’s dry, bitter flavor.
 Adding a small pinch of baking soda can also make pine needle tea taste more mellow.

 While the best way to make this tea at home is to harvest pine needles locally, if you don’t have access to Manchurian red pine or Eastern white pine needles, don’t despair.
 You can buy loose pine needle tea, pine needle tea bags, and even pine needle powder online.
 What a world we live in!

 Pine Needle Tea Is a Tasty Treat for Foragers